dicai/blog/_posts/2020-04-07-probabilistic-numerics-reading-list.md

 *(Last updated: 04/08/2020)*

-Probabilistic numerical methods have seen a recent surge of interest.
-However, the methods date back to many key contributions made in the 60s-80s.
+Probabilistic numerical methods have experienced a recent surge of interest.
+However, the literature of many key contributions date back to 60s-80s, a period before many modern developments in computing.
 The goal here is to collect a relevant, organized reading list here.
 I hope to update this post with more references and possibly short descriptions of the papers as I get to reading more of them.